TheRealAnonymous008/quartz/content/details/economics/Consumer Behavior and Transactions.md

 * *Consumers are trying to maximize utility, governed by their personal preferences, given [[Scarcity, Supply, and Demand|budget constraints]]*.

 * We can examine **Marginal Utility per unit price** as a metric for *satisfaction per price*.
 In this case the consumer's goal is to purchase the item with the greatest marginal utility per unit price .
-	* The marginal utility calculated here is with respect to the first instance of the product bought.
+	* The marginal [[Utility|utility]] calculated here is with respect to the first instance of the product bought.
 	* When maximizing this, and when exhausting the budget, the maximizing choice should occur when the marginal utility per dollar spent is the same for all goods.
 That is

   $$